Children with MS Choices booklet

 To receive a diagnosis of MS, the child will need to have experienced onset acquired demyelinating syndromes (ADSs), which is a demyelinating episode and often a precursor to MS. This may include the child being initially diagnosed with either acute disseminated encephalomyelitis (ADEM), optic neuritis, transverse myelitis, or another clinically isolated syndrome (CIS).
 This would also involve either single or several symptoms prior to experiencing a second incidence (usually within two years) to then meet the criteria to be diagnosed with MS (5).

-There appears to be no substantial differences in sex ratio, familial recurrence, relapse rate, ethnicity or clinical symptoms at the time of diagnosis between children with MS and adults with MS. The most common type of MS in children is relapsing remitting MS, where symptoms can come and go in a relatively unpredictable way.
-Progressive forms of MS are seen in children, but are very rare (2).
+There appear to be no substantial differences in sex ratio, familial recurrence, relapse rate, ethnicity or clinical symptoms at the time of diagnosis between children with MS and adults with MS. The most common type of MS in children is relapsing remitting MS, where symptoms can come and go in a relatively unpredictable way.
+Progressive forms of MS are seen in children but are very rare (2).

 Although there is no cure for MS as yet, research suggests that careful attention to the management of relapses and symptoms, including lifestyle changes and medication therapies, results in improved educational performance and overall quality of life (6).
 There are medications and interventions available to treat symptoms, help with relapses and to help modify the course of the disease.